12 Metro Detroit Chicken Wing Hot Spots

 Penny Red’s

-Penny Red’s is one of the latest establishments to join the lineup of culinary experiences at the Shinola Hotel.
-The restaurant means business when it comes to chicken.
-It’s finely curated menu only features chicken sandwiches, buckets of fried chicken, and tasty sides like Penny’s Potato Salad, Crispy Brussels, and Dang Tangy Slaw.
-Penny Red’s, 1445 Farmer St., Detroit; pennyreds.com
+Penny Red’s, one of the eateries offered by the Shinola Hotel, means business when it comes to chicken.
+It’s finely curated menu only features chicken sandwiches, buckets of “Damn Fine Fried Chicken,” and tasty sides like Penny’s Potato Salad, Crispy Brussels, and Dang Tangy Slaw.
+Penny Red’s, 1445 Farmer St., Detroitpennyreds.com.

 Second Base

 This neighborhood joint doesn’t try too hard to impress.
-Instead, Second Base serves up solid takes on bar classics with games like pool, darts, and keno, and menu items like burgers, sandwiches, and appetizers.
+Instead, Second Base serves up solid takes on bar classics with games like pool, darts, pinball, and keno, and menu items like burgers, sandwiches, and appetizers.
 The Second Base Wings, which come with sweet and spicy sauces, are a steal at 10 for $8 or 20 for $15.
-Second Base, 1309 E. Nine Mile Rd., Ferndale; 248-548-7771; secondbaseferndale.com
+Stop in for Karaoke on Saturdays from 9 p.m. to 2 a.m.
+Second Base, 1309 E. Nine Mile Road., Ferndale; 248-548-7771; secondbaseferndale.com.

 Sweetwater Tavern